The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Waves in Plasmas

 The physical mechanism responsible for particle motion along the trap axis in a viscous gas is not yet completely explained.
-The mechanisms responsible for the energy transfer from transverse oscillations of the trap electric field into the longitudinal direction are still unknown.
-This change is likely possible due to the strong inter-particle interaction that results in fast {\em thermalization} in case of strongly coupled nonequilibrium systems of particles.
-Other possibilities are shown in \cite{Bark10} where dielectric nanoparticles levitated in a dynamic trap are considered, and both degrees of freedom are coupled to the cavity field.
-The longitudinal electric field can also occur as a result of the accumulating volume charge, that appears after the build up of charge density accumulations.
-Contrary to the case of the glow gas-discharge plasma, such physical mechanisms as the energy transfer in all particle degrees of freedom related to the dependence of the electric charge on the space position or the random fluctuations \cite{Bel99, Vaul99, Fili05} do not occur in our experiments, due to the electric charge conservation for particles confined in the trap, for periods of time of up to several hours \cite{Syr16b}.
+The mechanisms responsible for energy transfer from the transverse oscillations of the trap electric field into the longitudinal direction are still unknown.
+This change is likely possible due to the strong inter-particle interaction that results in fast {\em thermalisation}, in case of strongly coupled nonequilibrium systems of particles.
+Other possibilities are shown in \cite{Bark10} where dielectric nanoparticles levitated in a dynamic trap are considered and both degrees of freedom are coupled to the cavity field.
+The longitudinal electric field can also occur as a result of the accumulating volume charge that appears after the build up of charge density accumulations.
+Contrary to the case of the glow gas-discharge plasma, physical mechanisms such as energy transfer in all particle degrees of freedom related to the dependence of the electric charge on space position or random fluctuations \cite{Bel99, Vaul99, Fili05} do not occur in our experiments, due to electric charge conservation for periods of time of up to several hours \cite{Syr16b}.
 A detailed treatment of the problem of energy redistribution in the particle motion along the trap axis represents an objective of further investigations.